pfsense/docs/source/certificates/certificate-management.rst

 Managing Certificates on pfSense
 ================================

-pfSense includes a central **Certificate Manager** under **System > Cert Manager**.
+pfSense® software includes a central **Certificate Manager** unde **System > Cert Manager**.

-This central Certificate Management takes the place of several other locations inside pfSense which used to require certificates be entered directly into their configurations, such as for HTTPS SSL access to the WebGUI, OpenVPN PKI Certificate Management, and IPsec Certificate management.
+This central Certificate Management takes the place of several other locations inside pfSense software, which used to require certificates be entered directly into their configurations, such as for HTTPS SSL access to the webGUI, OpenVPN PKI Certificate Management, and IPsec Certificate management.

 Certificate Authority
 ---------------------